Mont-Sainte-Odile

-Mont-Sainte-Odile is the site of an important monastery, situated in a picturesque location on the top of a mountain in the Vosges, a few kilometres north-west of Chateau Andlau and south-west of Obernai (in Alsace).
-The monastery is now a hotel
+Mont-Sainte-Odile is the site of an important monastery, situated in a picturesque location on the top of a mountain in the Vosges and a few kilometres north-west of Chateau Andlau and south-west of Obernai (in Alsace).
+The monastery is now a hotel.

 Occupied since earliest times, it was Sainte-Odile who created a monastery from an existing castle at this strategically important point around the year 700.
 The monastery remained in use for 11 centuries, until the revolution in 1789.
 It was subsequently re-acquired and resumed its original monastic role from 1853.